Disease Guide ·Dental Disease ·2026

 Extractions vs Deductible

-Dental extractions due to periodontal disease cost $500-$2,500.
-If your deductible is $250 and you have 80% reimbursement, insurance pays $200-$1,800 on an extraction case.
-The math works in your favor when multiple teeth need work — which is common, since dental disease rarely affects just one tooth.
+Extractions cost $500-$2,500.
+With a $250 deductible and 80% reimbursement, insurance pays $200-$1,800.
+Math favors you when multiple teeth need work - common, since disease rarely affects just one.

 Red flag · Pre-existing